 For factory production codes (when applicable), the code is described on our site, as related to the date.
 A lower number is Yoshon, and the same or higher number is Chodosh.
 For a complete description on reading Date Codes, see our article “Date Codes Explained“.

 Every single product entry will have a source of information.
-This can be found in “Additional Info”, under “Update Source”.
+This can be found in the “Additional Information” tab below, under “Update Source”.

 The exact date is Yoshon.
-A date code that is given for the product made in the USA usually is the actual Chodosh Cutoff Date, meaning any date before that date is yoshon, and any date after that is chodosh.
+A date code that is given for a product on our site is the actual Yoshon Cutoff Date.
+Any date before that date is yoshon, and any date after that is chodosh.

 - In the USA, it is usually 12 digits.
 The exceptions are Trader Joe’s products that have 8, Aldi products that have 13, and beverages, small individual snacks or cereal cups, and candy bars, which can have 6-8.

-- In Canada it is also usually 12 digits.
+- In Canada it UPCs are generally 12 digits.